sisinflab/lodreclib/README.md

 lodreclib - Linked Open Data Recommender Systems Library
 =====================

-lodreclib is a Java library to build recommendation engines which exploit the information encoded in Linked (Open) Data datasets.
-It allows to extract information from DBpedia or other RDF datasets and then to use them for generating personalized recommendations.
-It provides SPrank and two graph kernel methods as recommendation algorithms (for more details, see References section).
+lodreclib is a Java library to build recommendation engines fed by Linked (Open) Data datasets.
+It exposes methods to extract information from DBpedia or other RDF knowledge graphs via SPARQL queries and then to use it to train your LOD-based recommender system. lodreclib comes with the implementation of SPrank and two graph kernel methods as recommendation algorithms (see References).

 How to use
 ------------
-Before running lodreclib, the config.properties file must be properly set.
+Before running lodreclib, the `config.properties` file must be properly set.
 For more details about that configuration, see our [documentation](https://github.com/sisinflab/lodreclib/wiki).
-The config.properties file in this repositoriy is set as an example using the Movielens dataset, whose files are in the movielens folder.
+The `config.properties` file provided in this repositoriy is set as an example using the Movielens dataset, whose files are in the movielens folder.

 Using Maven, it is possible to build a runnable jar with the command
 ~~~